MatejVitek/SSBC/README.md

 	tqdm

 # Running the code
 This project is a stripped-down version of [our Toolbox](https://sclera.fri.uni-lj.si/code.html#Toolbox).
-The project's functionality is divided into two parts — computation (slow and memory-intensive) and plotting (fast and efficient).
+The project's functionality is divided into two parts—computation (slow and memory-intensive) and plotting (fast and efficient).

 ## Computation
 The computation part takes as input the sclera masks output by your model(s), and the ground truth information.
 It computes the precision/recall/... information and saves it to `.pkl` files ("pickles").
 All this is handled by the script `compute.py`.
 To run the script, use the following syntax: